 Students should notify the Director of Residence Life prior to Hall-apalooza (Single/Double room selection) on Sunday, April 30, 2017.
 The Director of Residence of Life will be able to confirm that the incoming student has been accepted to BVU and work with the student to select a room for the fall.

 3. What if I want to live with an incoming international student?

-Students interested in this option will see the Director of Residence Life during Hall-apalooza (Single/Double room selection) on April 27th and they will be allowed to pick their room for the fall.
+Students interested in this option will see the Director of Residence Life during Hall-apalooza (Single/Double room selection) on Sunday, April 30, 2017 and the international student will be assigned to their room for the fall.
 Notification of their incoming roommate will occur over the summer.

 4. What if I want an incoming transfer student to live with me in a Suite?

 Students should notify the Director of Residence Life prior to the Suites application due date on April 14, 2017.
 The Director of Residence of Life will be able to confirm that the incoming student has been accepted to BVU, and inform the incoming student of his/her points for the Suites application.